mkaczanowski/pastebin/README.md

 As we add more concurrent clients, the rps drops a bit (`794 rps`) but still provides a good timing (p95 `38.67ms`) with high throughput at `47699` request made in 15s window (3x compared to Test 1).

-The CPU utilization is at 100% on every core available.
-The memory usage is stable at `~13 Mb RSS`.
+The CPU utilization is at 100% on every core available and the memory usage is stable at `~13 Mb RSS`.

 ## Demo
 [![Pastebin service demo](https://i.imgur.com/Fv19H71.png)](https://www.youtube.com/watch?v=BG7f61H7C4I "Pastebin service demo")